drowrin/orpheus/content/posts/final-fantasy-retrospective/final-fantasy-i-iii.md

 to defeat the Cloud of Darkness.

 Long ago, four Warriors of Darkness prevented a calamity known as the Flood of Light.
-Here, in the World of Darkness, they are trapped--bound by guardians set up by the Cloud of Darkness.
+Here, in the World of Darkness, they are trapped---bound by guardians set up by the Cloud of Darkness.
 Upon defeating each of these guardians, the Warriors of Light release the Warriors of Darkness.
 Together, both sets of warriors team up to defeat the Cloud of Darkness, in the name of balance.